firevale/kaffy/README.md

 ### Customize the Queries

-By default Kaffy does a simple Ecto query to retrieve records.
-You can customize the queries used by Kaffy by using `custom_index_query` and `custom_show_query`.
+By default Kaffy2 does a simple Ecto query to retrieve records.
+You can customize the queries used by Kaffy2 by using `custom_index_query` and `custom_show_query`.
 This allows you to preload associations to display associated data on your pages, for example.
 Attempting to access an association without preloading it first will result in a `Ecto.Association.NotLoaded` exception.

 ```elixir
 defmodule MyApp.Blog.PostAdmin do